 You have the right to privacy in all matters related to your disability.
-If you want accommodations, you need to disclose your disability only to the disability services coordinator.
-The coordinator will not disclose your disability to professors; only your approved accommodations will be communicated to those who need to know.
+If you want accommodations, you need only to disclose your disability to the Director of Academic Support.
+The director will not disclose your disability to professors; only your approved accommodations.
 You can share more information about your disability with instructors if you feel comfortable doing so.

 General steps in establishing accommodations:

-You will meet with the disability services coordinator to discuss your disability status and possible accommodations.
+You will meet with the Director of Academic Support to discuss your disability status and possible accommodations.

 - You will be asked to submit documentation of your disability.

-- You will be asked to sign a confidential "Release of Information" allowing Sterling College to inform key College personnel of your accommodation plan.
+- You will be asked to sign a confidential "Verification Letter" allowing Sterling College to inform key College personnel of your accommodation plan.

-- Once your disability has been verified, the disability services coordinator will create a letter outlining your accommodations for each of your instructors.
+- Once your disability has been verified, the disability services coordinator will create a letter (Request of Accommodations), outlining your accommodations for each of your instructors.

-- You must meet with the disability services coordinator at the beginning of each semester to obtain accommodation letters for your new instructors.
+- You must meet with the Academic Support at the beginning of each semester to obtain accommodation letters for your new instructors.

 Documentation should be no more than three years old and should come from a licensed professional qualified to diagnose your disability.
 These professionals may include: